-- 1. Side Parking off Primary Street.
+- b.
+Alleys/Lanes.
+Access from an adjacent alley or lane is unlimited.
+Construction of new private or public alleys/lanes through blocks is encouraged.
+Typically, alleys or lanes cut through a block and provide vehicular acess to multiple garages, parking lots, or service areas.
+Minimum pavement width for an alley or lane is 16 feet and maximum pavement width is 24 feet. - c.
+Secondary Street Access.
+If no alley exists, one driveway access per 200 linear feet of street frontage or 2 total driveway access points, whichever is greater, are permitted from each Secondary Street per site. - d.
+Primary Street.
+If no alley or Secondary Street exists, one driveway access point is permitted off each Primary Street. - 1.
+Side Parking off Primary Street.
 When side parking with the drive located perpendicular to the street centerline, is utilized as permitted by the Building Type, one driveway access is permitted off the Primary Street.
-This driveway counts towards entrances permitted by 27-105(a)(10)c, above.
-The sidewalk paving shall extend across the driveway, signaling priority to the pedestrian. - d.
+This driveway counts towards entrances permitted by 27-105(a)(10)d, above.
+The sidewalk paving shall extend across the driveway, signaling priority to the pedestrian. - e.
 Parkways.
 If no alley, Secondary Street, or Primary Street exists, existing driveways may be utilized off Parkways.
-New driveways off Minor or Major Parkways are permitted only if no other option exists and a minor exception is granted by the public works director. - e.
+New driveways off Minor or Major Parkways are permitted only if no other option exists and a minor exception is granted by the public works director. - f.
 Shared Driveways.
-Shared driveways are encouraged for all other adjacent developments. - f.
+Shared driveways are encouraged for all other adjacent developments. - g.
 Inter-Lot Drives.
-When two or more parking lots are located adjacent to each other and each lot contains the same Building Type, the parking lots shall be connected with a drive perpendicularly crossing the transitional buffer.
-Other parking lots should be connected wherever practical. - g.
+When two or more parking lots are located adjacent to each other and each lot contains the same Building Type, the parking lots shall be connected with a drive perpendicularly crossing the Transition Yard.
+Other parking lots should be connected wherever practical. - h.
 Pedestrian Facilities.
 At-grade, designated pedestrian routes, including sidewalks and crosswalks, shall be supplied connecting each parking area to either the Primary sidewalk (and front entrance) or a rear public entrance. - 1.
 Crosswalks shall include pavers or colored concrete pavement across driveways. - 2.
-Vehicular areas, such as driveways, parking drive lanes, loading lanes, bike lanes/facilities, and parking areas, shall not be utilized as designated pedestrian routes. - 3.
-Pedestrian connections are desirable between all adjacent sites and land uses. - h.
-Driveway Width.
-Driveways shall be no greater than 22 feet in width at the right-of-way line.
-Driveways wider than 22 feet shall include landscaped, pedestrian refuge islands with a walk area to reduce the crossing to no more than 22 feet. - i.
-Loading Facilities.
-Loading facilities for all Building Types in all Perimeter Center districts shall be located as follows: - 1.
-Loading facilities shall not face Primary Streets.
+Vehicular areas, such as driveways, parking drive lanes, loading lanes, bike lanes/facilities,

 #E.1.

-27-105 Building TypesRequirements for all Building Types
+Requirements for all Building Types